kustav123/btnapp/readme.txt

    --- insted of opening addmem.php open a modal

-2. reffer /php/pcbill.php for inster invoice
+2. reffer /php/pcbill.php for insert invoice
 3. in.php html of bill use it to genarete bill on /php/pcbill.php